VHS Investor Q&A

 Why now?+

-Vertiports, Private Pads, and Certified Access Nodes
+Vertiports, Private Pads, and Approved Access Nodes

 Practical questions investors — and regular people — ask about who builds vertiports, what counts as one, and how access into a structured VHS corridor is actually controlled.